Raju016/Blinkit-Data-Analysis/README.md

 Clean layout with filter panels for item type, outlet size, location type, and fat content.

 Bar charts, KPI tiles, and location-based filtering provide an interactive and insightful experience.

-Dark-themed design for improved visual contrast and readability.